cwill83247/dogFriendlyCamping/README.md

 I have tried to limit clutter, and to provide a clean look and feel in terms of design for the user.

 ## Colour Scheme
-The colours used in my design were from researching other websites that had an outdoor intention, it seemed a common theme for them to have a darker header, with white logo.
+The colours used in my design were identified from researching other websites, that had an outdoor intention, it seemed a common theme for them to have a darker header, with white logo.
 I then used colours to compliment the intial dark grey.

 ## Branding
 Once the colour scheme had been identified I developed the logo ideas intially using - https://looka.com/, I then created the logo and tailored the design using Fireworks.
 The Peaks in the header were designed using https://app.haikei.app credit for the tutorial demonstrating this website - ttps://www.youtube.com/watch?v=lPJVi797Uy0

-Images were used for the logo design from - https://www.gograph.com/vector-clip-art/dog-face.html
+Images used for the logo design from - https://www.gograph.com/vector-clip-art/dog-face.html

 # ADD COLOUR PALLETTE !!!!